 - Check the box that says, “fill with overlay-neutral color (50% gray).”
 Doing so lets you apply dodge and burn adjustments without manipulating the original image.

-- Select the Dodge Tool and set your brush to a smaller and softer setting.
+- Select the Dodge Tool and set your brush (how to install brushes in photoshp?) to a smaller and softer setting.

 - Paint over specific areas you want to brighten using the Dodge Tool and darken areas using the Burn Tool.